unicode-org/message-format-wg/spec.md

   A single-message formatter MAY use only the fallback representation when formatting any MessageRef pattern elements.

-- A **resource syntax generator** is conformant with this specification if it can take as input the data model representation of a message resource, and produce a valid string representation of the same.
+- A **resource syntax serialiser** is conformant with this specification if it can take as input the data model representation of a message resource, and produce a valid string representation of the same.

-- A **single-message syntax generator** is conformant with this specification if it can take as input the data model representation of a single message, and produce a valid string representation of the same.
+- A **single-message syntax serialiser** is conformant with this specification if it can take as input the data model representation of a single message, and produce a valid string representation of the same.